biaProjects/java-course-udemy/README.md

       This project represents the first contact with the POO concepts in Java!

     - `b - Project 2 - Stock`
-      Simple project simulating stock management where a product will have the data: name, price, and quantity in stock, and will include the operations of stock entry and stock exit.
+      Simple project simulating stock management where a product will have the data: name, price, and quantity in stock, and will include the operations of adding to and removing from stock.
       This project also includes teaching the toString method.

+    - `c - Exercises`
+      Three exercises to practice OOP.
+      1. `Rectangle` -> calculates the area, perimeter and diagonal of a rectangle, based on its sides.
+      2. `Salary` -> calculates the salary of the employee based on a percentage of increase
+      3. `Student aproved` -> calculates if a student was approved or not based on their grades.

 - `2° OOP - stock`
   Project with five versions, each one adding new concepts: